Countries / 🇯🇵 Japan

 4. Keep your home SIM: WhatsApp, iMessage, and other apps keep working

-5. Consider trip length: For trips over 2 weeks, larger plans (20GB+) offer better value
+5. Consider trip length: For trips over 2 weeks, larger plans (20GB+) offer better value.
+Calculate your data needs to pick the right plan.

 Major Cities (Tokyo, Osaka, Kyoto, Yokohama)